-- The CBN has announced the upward review of the minimum capital requirements for commercial, merchant and non-interest banks to mitigate the impact of headwinds due to external and domestic shocks as well as enhance the stability of the financial system.
-The recapitalization exercise is expected to commence from April 1, 2024, through March 31, 2026. - The minimum capital for existing banks should comprise only paid-up capital and share premium.
-For proposed banks (new banking license applications after April 1, 2024) the paid-up capital should meet the new standards. - Banks may meet the new requirement through the following options: - ✓ Issuance of new common shares (by way of public offer, rights issues, or private placements) - ✓ Mergers and Acquisitions (M&As) - ✓ Upgrade/downgrade of their respective license category or authorization.
+- April 1, 2024, through March 31, 2026. - 2024) the paid-up capital should meet the new standards. - Banks may meet the new requirement through the following options: - \checkmark Issuance of new common shares (by way of public offer, rights issues, or private placements) - ✓ Mergers and Acquisitions (M&As) - ✓ Upgrade/downgrade of their respective license category or authorization.